h4ndzdatm0ld/dev-knot-blog/dev-knot/content/posts/dev-ops/nautobot-ecs-fargate-cdk.md

 });
 ```

-The NGINX container acts as a side-car to the main Nautobot app container within the same FargateService's Task Definition.
-This means I had to specify the actual definition of the NGINX container within the `loadBalancerTarget`.
-I had behavior where it was choosing to use the Nautobot container as the target on port 8080, which was not what I wanted.
-I wanted the NGINX container to be the target.
-This was one of the main reasons that I struggled.
-I went into a rabbit hole configuring [Cluster Namespaces](https://docs.aws.amazon.com/cloud-map/latest/dg/working-with-namespaces.html) and [CloudMap](https://aws.amazon.com/cloud-map/), but that was not necessary.
-I simply needed to specify the container name and port in the `loadBalancerTarget` as shown above and ensure the Nautobot container was serving uWSGI on port 8080.
+In our setup, the NGINX container operates as a side-car to the primary Nautobot app container within the same Fargate Service's Task Definition.
+This required me to define the NGINX container within the loadBalancerTarget.
+I faced an issue where it was erroneously selecting the Nautobot container on port 8080 as the target, instead of the intended NGINX container.
+After venturing into the complexities of configuring [Cluster Namespaces](https://docs.aws.amazon.com/cloud-map/latest/dg/working-with-namespaces.html) and [CloudMap](https://aws.amazon.com/cloud-map/),, I realized it was unnecessary.
+All that was required was to specify the container name and port in the loadBalancerTarget and ensure the Nautobot container was serving uWSGI on port 8080.

 ```typescript
 // Nautobot App Task Definition and Service